carbon-design-system/carbon-pictograms-svelte/README.md

 import Airplane from "carbon-pictograms-svelte/lib/Airplane/Airplane.svelte";
 ```

-**Note:** Even if using the base import method, an application bundler like Rollup or Webpack should treeshake unused pictograms from the production build.
+**Note:** Even if using the base import method, an application bundler like Rollup or webpack should [treeshake](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking) unused imports.

 #### Import Path Pattern